-- 5. Keeping in mind that these examples are fallible, explain how each of the following examples could illustrate the unity and diversity of the trinity of God? - 1) The sun: - 2) A triangle: - 3) A married man with children, and whose parents are still alive: - 6.
-What are the similarities and differences between the Father and a human father?
-God is like a human father because...

-God is not like a human father because...

-What do the persons of the Trinity have in common?
+examples cou mind that these examples are fallible, explain how each of the following ald illustrate the unity and diversity of the trinity of God? ne sun: 2) A triangle: 3) A married man with children, and whose parents are still alive: the similarities and differences between the Father and a human father?
+Is like a human father because God is s not like a human father because What do the persons of the Trinity have in common?